fortunejs/fortune/README.md

   <img alt="Fortune.js" src="https://fortunejs.github.io/fortune-website/assets/fortune_logo.svg" width="280">
 </a>

 **Fortune.js** is a composable framework for data-driven applications.
-It provides a workflow for database adapters and serializers, with networking as a thin layer on top.
+It provides a workflow that integrates database adapters and serializers, with networking as an optional, thin layer on top.

 [View the website](http://fortunejs.com) for documentation.

 ## Key Concepts

 At the core of Fortune is the **dispatcher**, which accepts a `request` object, and returns a `response` object.
 At intermediate states of a request, a `context` object that encapsulates the request and response is mutated.
-Control is passed through middleware functions depending on what is in the request.
+Control is passed through middleware functions depending on the request.

-There are two components that are entirely pluggable, the **adapter** and **serializer**.
+There are two required components that are pluggable: the **adapter** and the **serializer**.
 Each Fortune instance may only have one database adapter, and multiple serializers.
 Both of these components must subclass and implement the contracts described by their respective superclasses.

 Fortune itself is *agnostic* about networking.
-A network layer is expected to be minimally responsible for making requests and sending responses.
-The responsibility of routing, parsing protocol parameters, may be delegated to serializers which may mutate the request based on additional arguments.
+The responsibility of routing, parsing protocol-specific parameters, may be delegated to serializers which may mutate the request based on arbitrary arguments.
 There is a basic `requestListener` function for HTTP included for convenience.

 ## Example